JzargoTheMage/JamEngine/README.md

-PythonPracticeProjects
+JamEngine Game Files
 ========================

-These are my codes.
-I am using these to create a game.
-Only use if you ask for permission and give credit afterwords.
+These are my personal codes, and are not for public use.
+Only use if you ask for permission AND give credit afterwards.